 The Engaging Equity plan remains subject to change.
 Updates will be posted here and on our Facebook page.

-*For virtual townhall meetings, community members will be provided a link to enter the meeting from their devices.
+*For virtual Summits, community members will be provided a link to enter the meeting from their devices.
 Details on how to participate will be announced at a later date.
 We want to do our part to keep the people of San Angelo healthy, out of the hospital, and reduce future business closures that could significantly impact our community.
-For this reason, we plan to conduct our townhalls virtually for the public as we are working closely with local healthcare officials to ensure we promote public health and safety.
+For this reason, we plan to conduct our summits virtually for the public as we are working closely with local healthcare officials to ensure we promote public health and safety.